divishakh/ide/docs/prd.md

 - Clear visual feedback for all user actions
 - Professional loading states and transitions
 - Context menus for rename and download actions
+- Dropdown menu for project selection with smooth transitions

 ### 5.6 Overall Aesthetic
 - Premium, handcrafted appearance that avoids AI-generated look